cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 # Find Nearest Point

-My query is one-to-many, namely from the centrid to all possible help cetres in the city.
+My query is one-to-many, namely from the centrid to all possible help centres in the city.
 So, I need to combine all the help centre locations in a sigle list.

 ```python